decred/dcrdata/cmd/rebuilddb2/README.md

 ## Usage

 First edit rebuilddb2.conf, using sample-rebuilddb2.conf to start.
 You will need to follow a typical PostgreSQL setup process, creating a new database/scheme and a new role that has permissions/owns that database.

 A fresh rebuild of the database is accomplished via:

 ```
 ./rebuilddb2 -D  # drop any existing tables
-./rebuilddb2 -u  # rebuild tables, and update (-u) address table from scratch
+./rebuilddb2     # rebuild tables from scratch
 ```

-Running without `-u` is only appropriate when the tables are behind the network's current best block by **at most** a few thousand blocks.
-Otherwise, run with `-u` to recreate the address table in a more efficient batch process.

 Remember to update your PostgreSQL config (postgresql.conf) before *and after* bulk data imports.
 Namely, before normal dcrdata operation, ensure that `fsync=true` and other setting are adjusted for efficient queries.

-Use the `--help` flag for more information.

 ## Details

 Rebuilding the dcrdata tables from scratch involves the following steps:

 * Connect to the PostgreSQL database using the settings in rebuilddb2.conf
-* Create tables: "blocks", "transactions", "vins", "vouts", and "addresses".
+* Create the tables (i.e. "blocks", "transactions", "vins", etc).
 * Starting from genesis block, process each block and store in tables.
-* If `-u` is not specified, a relatively expensive process is used to keep the spending transaction information up-to-date in the "addresses" table.
-* If `-u` is specified, updating this part of the "addresses" table is deferred until after all other tables are populated and indexes for faster queries.
+* Create indexes for each table.

+See `rebuilddb2 --help` for more information on how to tweak the operating mode.

 ## License

 See [LICENSE](../../LICENSE) at the base of the dcrdata repository.